Theertham: Theertha Yatra

 Theertha Yatra is the pilgrimage associated with Hinduism.
 Rig Veda and Atharvaveda have detailed mention about the famous pilgrimage sites in India.
 Mahabharata identifies around 300 religious sites related to Theertha yatra.
 In Hinduism, the yatra (pilgrimage) to the tirthas (sacred places) has special significance for earning the punya (spiritual merit) needed to attain the moksha (salvation).
 Due to political issues, the Tirthas in India were disrupted during the medieval period.
 These days, Theertha Yatra are organized in group by travel agencies and sometimes by the government bodies.
 Char Dham (meaning: four abodes) is a set of four pilgrimage sites in India.
 It is believed that visiting these sites helps achieve moksha (salvation).
 The four Dhams are, Badrinath, Dwarka, Puri and Rameswaram as defined by Adi Shankaracharya consists of four Hindu pilgrimage sites along famour river banks.
-There are major tourist Theertha Yatra ciruits in India covering various historic and religious themes.
+There are major tourist Theertha Yatra circuits in India covering various historic and religious themes.